Nitesh-bit/Weather-App/README.md

 ## Acknowledgments

-I would like to thanks StackOverflow as they helped me to solve mostly all my errors I encountered making this project amd Bootstrap for the designing part.
+I want to thank StackOverflow as they helped me to solve mostly all the errors I encountered making this project and Bootstrap for the designing part.
 Also please wait after searching the city name.
 It will show details after some time.
-The Reason because I am using free version of Rapid API so there is a limit of fetching the details.
-Also Weather for other city under this section will show "undefined" sometime so bear with it.
+The reason is that I am using a free version of Rapid API, so fetching the details is limited.
+Also, Weather for other cities under this section will show "undefined" sometimes so bear with it.
 Thank You!